Cecily Heron: Early life and education

 Cecily More was the third child of Thomas More and his first wife, Jane Colte (1488-1511).
 Margaret (later Roper; 1505–1544) was the eldest; followed by Elizabeth (later Dauncey; 1506–1564), Cecily, and then John (1509-1547).
-Shortly after the death of his first wife, Thomas More married Alice Middleton and the family expanded to include her daughter Alice (1501-1563), as well as two young women whom Thomas More adopted: Margaret Giggs (who eventually married John Clement, a sometime tutor to the family) and Anne Cresacre (1511–1577; Cresacre eventually married Elizabeth's brother John).
+Shortly after the death of his first wife, Thomas More married Alice Middleton and the family expanded to include her daughter Alice (1501-1563), as well as two young women whom Thomas More adopted: Margaret Giggs (who eventually married John Clement, a sometime tutor to the family) and Anne Cresacre (1511–1577; Cresacre eventually married Thomas More's son John).
 Cecily and her siblings were educated in the humanist tradition by More, their tutor, William Gunnell, and a series of notable intellectuals within Thomas More's orbit such as Nicholas Kratzer (1487? – 1550).
 The More household was a lively intellectual hub of activity, "a model of humanistic interests" and a "magnet" for Erasmus.
 "She was educated in almost all kinds of learning in her father's house," according to biographer George Ballard.
 "She was a perfect mistress of the Latin tongue."

 Eighteenth-century poet Mary Scott wrote that the three More sisters "were all women of great talents and learning."
 Thomas More insisted upon giving his daughters the same classical education as his son, an unusual attitude at the time.
 He wrote that girls were "equally suited for those studies by which reason is cultivated and becomes fruitful like a ploughed land on which the seed of good lessons has been sown."
 And Margaret More, in particular, is considered to have been one of the most learned women in sixteenth-century England.
 Thomas More's humanistic ideas about the education of girls did not oppose existing ideas about gender roles, however, as he still felt that women should remain within the private sphere.

 Cecily married Giles Heron (by 1504 – August 1540), a former ward of her father's, in 1525.
 The couple had two sons and a daughter.
 Heron was a landowner and Member of Parliament for Thetford but politics under the Tudors were precarious and he was hanged for treason in 1540.
 Their eldest son, Thomas, was eventually able to reclaim part of the estate.
 Not much else is known of the latter part of Cecily Heron's life.